Loading information, please wait...loading

 Screen Ranking: Colors

-The color rankings are very similar to the white rankings, and that's hardly surprising since white is made up of the 3 main colors.
-I've also used a tiered points system to group screens with similar performance
+The color rankings are very similar to the white rankings, which is hardly surprising given that white is made up of the 3 main colors.
+I've also used a tiered scoring system to group screens with similar performance

 Screen test: gray